-Running back Ezekiel Elliott is one of the more prominent figures on the NFL’s most valuable team in the Dallas Cowboys, so let’s take a look at his net worth in 2021.
+Running back Ezekiel Elliott is one of the more prominent figures on the NFL’s most valuable team in the Dallas Cowboys.
+Anway, this post is about Ezekiel Elliott’s net worth in 2021.
 Despite playing as a running back in the NFL, his prolific play managed to land him a hefty paycheck from the Cowboys.
 This comprises the majority of his wealth today, along with a handful of sponsorship deals.

 In May 2016, Elliott signed his four-year rookie contract with the Cowboys reportedly worth $24.9 million with a $16.3 million signing bonus.
 High expectations were instantly set upon him as he was widely regarded as an early favorite for the 2016 Offensive Rookie of the Year.

 He didn’t disappoint and ran for a total of 1,631 rushing yards on 322 attempts in his first professional campaign which remains to be his career-best tallies up to this day.
 As a result of his successful season, Elliott was selected as a first-team All-Pro selection, named as the 2016 NFL rushing yards leader, and earned his first trip to the Pro Bowl, joining Cowboys teammate Dak Prescott as the first rookie running back and quarterback duo in NFL history to be selected together.
 He quickly earned the respect of the league when he was ranked seventh by his peers on the NFL Top 100 Players of 2017 as the highest-ranked running back.

 The promising start to his playing career abruptly plummeted due to off-field issues.
 In August of 2017, the league suspended Elliott for the first six games of the 2017 NFL season for violating the personal conduct policy.
 His suspension stemmed from accusations of domestic violence against his ex-girlfriend on five occasions dating back to 2016.